Summary

 I learned a ton at Impinj, sometimes it felt crazy to be working on a problem that nobody else had worked on.
 Impinj is a great place to work with good people and interesting technical problems.

-The “NARX” team operated as an away team.
-Meaning we did not own any specific tech per se.
-Instead we were tasked with expanding the business to new Marketplaces.
-Say that we wanted to offer one-day shipping in Mexico, our team would learn all the systems involved on making that happen, and it would make the changes and the host team just had to approve it.
-I was exposed to a lot of different tech.
-I worked on projects related to payments, accounting, search, catalog, delivery experience and more.
-I worked for an awesome manager with awesome people.
+I spent 2.5 years on the NARX team (North America Retail Expansion) operating as an “away team.”
+We didn’t own any specific tech - instead, we expanded the business to new marketplaces.
+Want to offer one-day shipping in Mexico?
+We’d learn all the systems involved, make the changes, and get the host team to approve them.
+I touched payments, accounting, search, catalog, delivery experience, and more.
+I worked with an awesome manager and awesome people.